 I watched the funny, artful Tales from the Trip by Comedy Central that animated the stories of people taking psychedelics in short 5-minute episodes.

 Roland Griffiths presented the science of psilocybin and its use to relieve suffering at TED.

-Religion institutions are in the process of breaking down, people losing their faith, and replace it with personalized gods (health, food, politics, technology, or money).
-But most people are not able to find meaning without religion.
+Religious institutions are in the process of breaking down, people losing their faith, and replacing it with personalized gods (health, food, politics, technology, or money).
+But people cannot find meaning without religion.

 I think it is the right time to bring back psychedelics.
 Restoring our ancient connection to psychedelics after 2000 years of a ban by the Catholic Church could change life on Earth for everybody for the better.

 Aliens & Flying Saucers